bitwarden/contributing-docs/docs/architecture/adr/0020-observability-with-opentelemetry.md

 :::note

-Bitwarden uses [Datadog][dd] as its monitoring tool and desires to increase its usage by engineers across the board to improve what we deliver.
+Bitwarden currently uses [Datadog][dd] as its monitoring tool and desires to increase its usage by engineers across the board to improve what we deliver.

 :::